-Patients who have an ongoing infection or a febrile illness might present with sinus tachycardia.
+Patients who have an ongoing infection or a febrile illness may present with sinus tachycardia.
 Such patients will complain of palpitations, shortness of breath, and other symptoms that are specific to the site of infection.
 Chest pain can be related to myocarditis and can be associated with ventricular arrhythmia.

 The most common presenting feature of supraventricular tachycardia is palpitations followed by dizziness and shortness of breath.
 These types of arrhythmia are less likely to be associated with syncope.

-Finally, patients who have atrial fibrillation might present with symptoms and signs suggestive of the embolic disease, such as ischemic stroke.
+Finally, patients who have atrial fibrillation may present with symptoms and signs suggestive of embolic disease, such as ischemic stroke.

 Diagnostic Workup for Bradycardia and Tachycardia in Children

 The first step in the evaluation of a child presenting with palpitations is to perform an electrocardiogram.
-The electrocardiogram can help the treating physician in identifying the type of the arrhythmia, and the seriousness of the condition.
+The electrocardiogram can help the treating physician identify the type of arrhythmia and the seriousness of the condition.

-Because of the association between myocyte damage and ventricular arrhythmia, it is recommended to check troponins levels in children presenting with suspected myositis as it elevates myocyte damage.
-A complete blood count is also indicated to exclude anemia, a common cause of sinus tachycardia, leukocytosis which is suggestive of an ongoing infection and an elevated erythrocyte sedimentation rate which is linked to myocarditis or endocarditis.
+Because of the association between myocyte damage and ventricular arrhythmia, it is recommended to check troponins levels in children presenting with suspected myositis, as it elevates myocyte damage.
+A complete blood count is also indicated to exclude anemia which is a common cause of sinus tachycardia, leukocytosis which is suggestive of an ongoing infection, and elevated erythrocyte sedimentation rate which is linked to myocarditis or endocarditis.

-Patients should also undergo an echocardiography when myocarditis or endocarditis is suspected.
-Serum electrolytes should be checked.
-Hypocalcemia has been linked with ventricular arrhythmia and complete heart block.
-Hyper and hypokalemia are also associated with an increased risk of ventricular ectopic beats and ventricular tachycardia.
+Patients should also undergo echocardiography when myocarditis or endocarditis is suspected.
+Serum electrolytes should also be checked; hypocalcemia has been linked with ventricular arrhythmia and complete heart block whereas hyper- and hypokalemia are associated with an increased risk of ventricular ectopic beats and ventricular tachycardia.

 Thyroid function tests are indicated to exclude hypothyroidism, a common cause of bradycardia in children.
-Arterial blood gasses should be assessed because acidosis and hypoxemia have been both linked with bradycardia.
+Arterial blood gasses should also be assessed as acidosis and hypoxemia have both been linked with bradycardia.

-Patients who complain of palpitations but are found to have a normal electrocardiogram might need Holter monitoring.
-Holter monitoring makes it possible to identify the type of the arrhythmia the child might have.
+Patients who complain of palpitations but are found to have a normal electrocardiogram may need Holter monitoring.
+Holter monitoring makes it possible to identify the type of the arrhythmia the child may have.

 Finally, cardiac electrophysiology studies are indicated to evaluate the heart for possible abnormal conduction pathways and automatic ectopic ventricular or atrial paces.